pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+#### Day 1084 Pipelines and Docker

+When you need to deliver a Docker image with some personalize configurations, maybe you have some problems with your deployment platforms, sometimes we need to apply some configurations before we create the Docker images maybe tag the image with a special name, build the image from another machine, signing the Docker image, I don't know exists a lot of configurations.
+Well in these cases you need to start a build your own pipelines in these pipelines you can put all modifications, configurations to the images, these pipelines I think not have limited.

 #### Day 1083 Start Working in English

 Officially, I start to work in English today in my team, I think that I feel good I know that I have much work to feel comfortable with speak and hear English, great things are coming to me.